craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-ranking-certifications-difficulty.md

 - Understand ExpressRoutes
 - Understand Traffic Manager
 - Understand NAT Gateway, VNet Gateways and how forwarded and gateway transit works
-- Understand BGP (Sorry Meta network employee's, might want to skip this one :wink: )
+- Understand BGP (Sorry Meta network engineer employee's, might want to skip this one :wink:)
 - Understand use cases of load balancers

 <p align="center">